 The download is pretty small, only 49 Mb in size, however, the size does not count.
 What count is whether the product is able to protect your infrastructure or not.
 In this post we'll try to install and test the product in the lab, we'll do some backups and restores to get the “look and feel”.

 The overview of the console.
 As you can see, the product is multilingual and can be easily configured in different languages during or after installation.

 In the lab, I tested an installation on a Server VM and on my desktop running Windows 10.
 In both cases, the installation worked.
 My lab environment runs VMware vSphere 6.7 Update 1 and I haven't had any issues with that.

 Iperius Backup Features

 - VM backup – you can backup running VMs on ESXi (also ESXi Free), vSphere or Hyper-V. Full, Incremental and differential backups are possible by using VMware changed block tracking (CBT).
-Only blocks which changed since the last backup are processed and backed up which not only saves space but also speeds the backup jobs.
+Only blocks that changed since the last backup are processed and backed up which not only saves space but also speeds the backup jobs.

-- VM Replication – you can set up a replication job which replicates production VMs to a secondary site where you have an ESXi host.
+- VM Replication – you can set up a replication job that replicates production VMs to a secondary site where you have an ESXi host.
 The replicas are powered off and started only in case the main site goes down.

-- Backup targets – disk, network, Cloud, NAS and (or) LTO Tape.
+- Backup targets – a disk, network, Cloud, NAS and (or) LTO Tape.
 You can backup directly to Google Drive, Microsoft one drive, Dropbox, Amazon S3, Microsoft Azure storage, Google cloud storage or S3.